JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 If the Carlos account number (the "Account index" number in explorers) is numerically higher than Charlie, switch the accounts (either re-import them, or just switch their names in the following text).

-Set up trust limit for the stablecoin user for 10.000.000.000, by running trust-user.js.
+Set up trust limit for the stablecoin user for 10.000.000.000, by running trust-user.ts.
 The script requires 2 parameters:
 The user account (Alice) sends the TrustSet transaction, so that the script requires its private key.
 The hook account (Carol) is set up as the trusted issuer.
 Example: https://xahauexplorer.com/explorer/91C4054C478EB0AAFFE929EB346895D48A5B01D1325AD961FB465F7C9CC6C76B

-Set up trust limit on the oracle, by running trust-oracle.js.
+Set up trust limit on the oracle, by running trust-oracle.ts.
 The script requires 2 parameters:
 The low account (Carlos) sends the TrustSet transaction, so that the script requires its private key.
 The high account (Charlie) is set up as the trusted issuer.
 In this case we set it initially at 1 XAH = 20 XAI USD: https://xahauexplorer.com/explorer/D8EEC528734E8B79505F523F4086CD4211C603EAC6BC253A5434C68096B85477